Shera1999/contrastive-learning/README.md

 - **`configs/dataset_config.yaml`** → Set dataset paths
 - **`configs/model_config.yaml`** → Choose between `simclr` and `dino`
 - **`configs/main_config.yaml`** → Training parameters
+- **`configs/main_config.yaml`** → Augmentations parameters where you can choose a custom augmentations with few parameters, or you can choose to use a set of augmentations defined by lightly for each model, and pick their values.

 ---